Learning to Emulate Chaos: Adversarial Optimal Transport Regularization: Numerical Experiments

 \section{Numerical Experiments}

 We evaluate our adversarial OT regularization framework on three benchmark chaotic systems of increasing spatial complexity.
 Across all experiments, we compare our two learnable OT regularizers, Sinkhorn and WGAN (Section~\ref{sec:ours}), against the an MSE-only baseline (No OT) and the handcrafted OT baseline (Fixed OT) of \citet{jiang2023training}.
 All methods share the same emulator architecture; they differ in the OT regularization term and its associated training procedure.
-The code will be made available on GitHub.

-\paragraph{Dynamical systems.} The \emph{Lorenz-96} (L96) system with $60$ variables is a canonical high-dimensional chaotic model for atmospheric dynamics.
+\paragraph{Dynamical systems.}The \emph{Lorenz-96} (L96) system with $60$ variables is a canonical high-dimensional chaotic model for atmospheric dynamics.
 The \emph{Kuramoto-Sivashinsky} (KS) equation discretized on $256$ grid points, is a canonical one-dimensional chaotic PDE modeling reaction-diffusion instabilities and flame front propagation~\cite{HYMAN1986113}. \emph{Kolmogorov flow} is a two-dimensional incompressible Navier-Stokes system driven by a sinusoidal body force, widely used as a benchmark for turbulent dynamics~\cite{Chandler_Kerswell_2013}.
 We additionally include \emph{Lorenz-63} (L63) as a low-dimensional test, where we restrict the analysis to qualitative visualizations of attractor geometry.
 Implementation details for all four systems are deferred to Appendices~\ref{app:exp-details}, \ref{app:exp-details_ks}, \ref{app:exp-details_kolmog} and \ref{app:exp-details_l63}, respectively.

 \paragraph{Training regimes.} For L96, we consider two regimes.
 The \emph{multi-trajectory} regime follows \citet{jiang2023training} exactly, using $2{,}000$ trajectories of length $2{,}000$ with forcing $F^{(n)}\sim\mathrm{Unif}[10,18]$, allowing a direct comparison against their reported numbers under identical data and architecture conditions.
 The \emph{single-trajectory} regime uses a single trajectory of the same length at fixed $F=10$, and is the setting used for all KS and Kolmogorov experiments, reflecting the scenario where only one observed run is available.
 The data is corrupted with additive Gaussian noise with standard deviation $\sigma \cdot \mathrm{std}$, where the scaling factor $\sigma$ is the noise level and $\mathrm{std}$ denotes the empirical standard deviation of the corresponding clean trajectory.